dancork/orri-test/README.md

 ## Future Development

 If I had more time on the task I would tackle some of the following.

+### Logic

+Currently when adding a new schedule it only ensures overlaps don't happen in the same timezone.
+Moment timezone allows for comparing times/dates across time zones so it wouldn't be a huge amount of effort to adapt the logic to allow for this comparison and reduce overlaps further.

 ### Testing